COMM 101 - Fundamentals of Communication

 Some examples:

-• Florida's sun can burn your skin.
+• Florida's sun will burn your skin.

 • Got a job.
 Now I'm set.

 • Hard work pays.
-We are Champs.
+We're the Champs.

 • Don't give up.
 I got well.